Qeole/Enlight/README.md

 Syntax highlighting relies on highlight.js project (see [project homepage][hljs].
-Currently packaged with the add-on is the version 9.6.0 of highlight.js, which provides
+Currently packaged with the add-on is the version 9.8.0 of highlight.js, which provides
-76    color themes and syntax for
+76    color themes <!-- darkula is an alias, doesn't count --> and syntax for 168   languages.
-166   languages.

 ## Install